ProfCyberNaught/php_user_login_system/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 **Provide us with any screenshots regarding this request** Place your screenshots here and label them accordingly.

+**Have you carried out any tests regarding this request?**
+Place your test results here.

+**Do we need to implement further changes regarding this request?**
+Based upon your changes, do you feel a need to implement other changes.
+If so, please provide additional comments.

+**Do we need to provide additional documentation regarding this request?**
+If yes, please provide example comments and notes regarding potential documentation additions or changes.
+If available, please provide links to to the documentation files for proposed changes.

 **Additional context**
 Add any other context or comments about the request here.

+## Checklist before requesting a review
+(remove the space between the brackets and place an 'x' there instead)

+- [ ] I have performed a self-review of my code/data.
+- [ ] If it is a coding update/change, have you carried out thorough tests and documented them?
+- [ ] Do we need to implement further changes?
+- [ ] Do we need additional documentation for this?
+If yes, please provide more information about this update.
+- [ ] Have these changes been discussed within the discussions board?